 Due to the coronavirus pandemic, 2020 has been an unusual and difficult year for all of us.
-Among all the unprecedented changes to daily routine, work-life has changed drastically.
+Among all the unprecedented changes to our daily routine, work-life has changed drastically.

 Working from home has become the new norm for a lot of people during the COVID 19 quarantine.
 Employers have moved employees to their own homes as working remotely becomes more mainstream.
 This change to the way people work is likely to continue, even beyond the current global crisis.